-Our Maine-built Solar Farm will generate savings and local solar energy
+Our Maine-built Solar Farm generates savings and local solar energy

 Community Solar Farms make it possible for every Mainer to save money and reduce carbon pollution, without having to put solar panels on their property.
 ReVision Energy’s newest solar farm, Long Pond Community Solar Farm (CSF), is located on Mount Desert Island.

 The Long Pond CSF is unique in that it sits on an old landfill, granting new value to an otherwise unusable site.
-Versant customers can sign up to join the solar farm and secure low cost, locally generated solar energy for years to come!
+Versant customers could join the solar farm and secure low cost, locally generated solar energy for years to come!

 Long Pond Community Solar Farm Overview

 Where is it?

 - Long Pond solar farm is located in Southwest Harbor on Mount Desert Island.
-It is being built on unserviceable land owned by Eastern Maine Recycling.
+It is built on unserviceable land owned by Eastern Maine Recycling.

 How big is it?

-- This CSF is one of our biggest farms to date, and will serve roughly 100 member-owners.
+- This CSF is one of our biggest farms to date, and serves roughly 100 member-owners.